-Doing an internship allows you to get to know yourself and get a better idea on the direction of your future career.
+Doing an internship in China allows you to get to know yourself and get a better idea on the direction of your future career.
 Doing internships in different countries, companies and sectors is a great way to discover your interests, your strengths and your weaknesses.

 Both Beijing’s and Shanghai's city center is characterized by two very different lifestyles.
 On one hand, it is characterized by its old neighborhoods where mostly older people enjoy a very relaxed lifestyle, albeit often in poor living conditions.
 On the other hand however, China is also home to bustling brand new CBDs, impressive skyscrapers and modern living compounds where the new generation of young Chinese live a busy and hectic life.
 This fascinating contrast gives China an extra dimension which other countries don’t have.

 Having prepared itself for the 29th Olympic Games in 2008 in Beijing, and the World Expo in 2010 in Shanghai, both cities underwent a rapid transformation in the past years into a modern metropolis offering an exciting night life, great food from all over the world, a lively art scene and so much more.
 After a few days in Beijing or Shanghai, it will be clear that the days of the Cultural Revolution belong to a distant past.

 Hutong School has a very diverse network of companies in Beijing and Shanghai, ranging from Chinese and foreign multinationals to local and international SME’s.
 We attach great importance to the quality of our internships and select a company and a position that matches your skills.